-(vi) From: It specifies the Internet e-mail address of the end user who initiated the request.
-This header field is used to avoid the entry of unauthorized resources in the system and the unwanted IP addresses can be blocked.
+(vi) From: It specifies the Internet e-mail address of the end-user who initiated the request.
+This header field is used to avoid the entry of unauthorized resources into the system and unwanted IP addresses can be blocked.

 (vii) Last Modified: This field specifies the date and time on which the request initiator user has last modified the content of the resource.

 (viii) Location: It is a type of response header.
 It specifies the location of the resource that was requested and is recognized by the URI.

 For Example Location: http://www.education.com/http/http.htm

 (ix) Server: This field is also a response header field and specifies the software that is used by the originating server to manage the request.
 It contains information about the software subtype as well.

 (x) Message Body: A message body consists of data from the HTTP request server like images, videos, attachments of files, etc.